-Graduation requirements: One and 1⁄2 credits to include the equivalent of one credit Beginning Kinesiology (or an equivalent) and 1⁄2 credit of Health (or an equivalent).
+Graduation requirements: One credit Beginning Kinesiology (or an equivalent) and $\frac{1}{2}$ credit of Health (or an equivalent).
 Check with your school for athletic PE specific course numbers.

 Health

 The course will consider the relationship between lifestyle health-related issues, including sexual responsibility, family issues, mental health, and personal safety.
 In addition, an application of proper nutrition, weight control, fitness, stress management, tobacco, drug and alcohol abuse, and emergency care (CPR) will be presented.
 This required course is primarily for tenth graders.
 It should be paired with another 0.5 credit course.
 Note: Foundations of Health Science is a substitute for this course.